Carbondale Rodeo Events:

 The first rodeo of the 2019 season is June 6th.
 Call in registration for the first rodeo is from 6:00pm – 8:00pm, on June 4th and thereafter each Tuesday during rodeo season.

 In 2019 there will be an All Around Saddle award given to the Top Money Winner in 2 events or more.
 To qualify for the All Around, contestants will be required to compete in one event 9 times or more and in a second event at least 4 times during the season and win money in each event and be the top money winner of all events at the end.
 We will again present the “Trent Goscha Sportsmanship Award”, given to a deserving rodeo and/or Gymkhana participant.
+In addition to these awards the Will Family will be presenting the Spirit of Court Will Award in memory of Court.
+The award is primarily meant for a rodeo contestant but volunteers are also eligible.
+Recipients should give it their best in all they do and offer a helping hand and encouragement to others, going above what most others would do.

 Hold on to your britches as cowgirls ride their horses as fast as they can in a cloverleaf pattern.
 They make hairpin turns around three barrels placed in a triangle and the fastest time wins!
 But watch out, each barrel knocked over adds five seconds to the total time